FlowingSPDG/vmix-utility/README.md

 ## ~~vmix-URL-Generator~~
-## vMix Input management utility
+## vMix Management Utility Tool
-~~vMix RESTful API URL Generator.~~
-Currently this utility is not only for generating RESTful URLs.
+Currently this software is not only for generating RESTful URLs.
-It can be used for managing inputs, checking multiviews.
+It can be used for managing inputs, checking multiviews and etc.
-But changing repository name broke gomod things and stuff so I am not going to change it.
+I'm going to change repository name in few weeks.
 Golang, Gin and Vue.

 ## Developer / 開発者